 If you are on a tight budget, SiteGround has a good reputation for well-managed and well-supported shared hosting at a good price.
 They are by far the best at that price level, in particular consider their GoGeek level.

-If, on the other hand, absolute reliability and performance is more important to you than price, WP Engine provides the best possible managed WordPress hosting, I use them for all of my most important sites, the ones that generate money.
+If, on the other hand, absolute reliability and performance is more important to you than price, WP Engine provides the best possible managed WordPress hosting, I use them for most of my most important sites, the ones that generate money.

 So many options, but the key point is that tables deserve to be in your writing toolbox.

 Do you already use tables?
 Have you tried any of the plugins mentioned above?
 Or have you discovered any good plugins that we have missed?